jm1021/church-of-jesus-christ/navigation/about.md

 ---
 layout: post
 title: About
-description: My name is John, often referred to as "Mr M(ort)" in my CompSci classes.
-I am primary author and keeper of these CompSci materials.
+description: My name is John, often referred to as "Brother Mortensen" in my Church Circles.
+I am primary author and keeper of these Church of Jesus Christ of Latter-Day-Saints lessons.
-menu: nav/home.html
 ---

 ## As a conversation Starter